ko0hi/ccxt-execution-notification-to-discord/README.md

 ```

-Your will receive a message like `Start watching your executions at the following exchanges: ['binance', 'binanceusdm', 'okx]` on your webhook channel.
+At the beginning, you will receive an initial message like `Start watching your executions at the following exchanges: ['binance', 'binanceusdm', 'okx]` on your webhook channel.

+Then, you will receive a message like `binanceusdm - BUY: BTC/USDT:USDT at 26446.5 with a lot of 0.001` when your order is executed.

 Other args.